AbhinavNagaboyina/gpt-engineer_linear_regression_model/README.md

 2. data_cleaning.py: This file will contain functions for cleaning the dataset.

-3. feature_engineering.py: This file will contain functions for feature engineering.
+3. scaling.py: This file will contain functions for scaling.

 4. model.py: This file will contain functions for training the regression model and calculating RMSE and R2.